Why Is Marble Used for Sculpture?

-The original piece, which is thought to have been made of bronze, is lost, but it has numerous copies known through various roman copies in full-scale marble, which was cheaper than bronze.
+The original object, which is considered to have been constructed of bronze, is gone, but many full-scale roman reproductions in marble, which was less expensive than bronze, exist today.

 What Tools Are Used By Sculptors?

-Knowledge is always power, no matter what area we work in, and it is precisely for this reason that it is so important for an artist to be fully aware of all the different possibilities available to them to fulfil new objectives, set new goals for themselves and continue to achieve more and more professional results.
+No matter what field we work in, knowledge is always power, which is why it is crucial for artists to be completely aware of all the options available to them in order to fulfill new objectives, establish new goals for themselves, and continue to produce more and more professional results.

 Mallets And Hammers

-As we mentioned previously, mallets and hammers are essential tools for working with stone, as they provide the necessary force to strike it with a strong impact.
+As we previously discussed, hammers and mallets are crucial tools for working with stone because they offer the force needed to strike it with a powerful impact.

-As many of you will already know, hammers are made of a metalhead and a handle for directing the impact (generally made of wood).
-Sculptors will have a good understanding of all the different hammers available to them:
+Hammers are made of a metalhead and a handle for directing the impact, as many of you are well aware (generally made of wood).
+Sculptors will be well-versed in all the many hammers at their disposal, including: